R-Lum/RLumCarlo/cran-comments.md

 Dear CRAN-Team,
 Dear XX

 This contribution is a new R package submission.
-The previous two submissions were reject (responses below).
+The previous three submissions were rejected (responses below).

 Thank you very much for your support and the invaluable service provided to the R community.

-On behalf of the package authors.
+On behalf of the package authors, best wishes,

 Best wishes,

 Sebastian Kreutzer

+## Responses to 3rd rejection

+>  Possibly mis-spelled words in DESCRIPTION:
+>  linerarly (32:5)

+Done and I am very sorry for the extra round and the trouble.

 ## Responses to 2nd rejection